flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 | "as.int" | fm.buo.as.int | cast a value to an integer |
 | "as.numeric" | fm.buo.as.numeric | cast a value to a floating-point number |

 In addition to binary and unary operators, FlashR also needs aggregation operators to perform aggregation, such as `fm.agg` and `fm.groupby` (see below for more details), on matrices.
-An aggregation operator has two parts: `agg` and `combine`. `agg` and `combine` are binary operators. `agg` runs on (part of) the input array and outputs aggregation results; `combine` is optional, which runs on the partial aggregation results from `agg` and combines them to generate the final aggregation result.
+An aggregation operator has two parts: `agg` and `combine`, both of which are binary operators themselves. `agg` runs on (part of) an input array and outputs an aggregation result; `combine` is optional, which runs on partial aggregation results from `agg` and combines them to generate the final aggregation result.
 For many aggregation operators, `agg` and `combine` are the same.

-FlashR also provides `fm.create.agg.op(agg, combine, name)`, which turns binary operators into aggregation operators.
+FlashR provides `fm.create.agg.op(agg, combine, name)` to construct an aggregation operator from binary operators.

 * For many aggregations, such as summation, product, minimum and maximum, we can provide the same binary operators ("+", "*", "min", "max") as both `agg` and `combine`, because these binary operators have the same input and output element type.
 * For some aggregations, `agg` and `combine` takes different binary operators.
 For example, counting is defined as `fm.create.agg.op("count", "+", "count")` because "count" always outputs integers regardless of the input element type.